Madour/NasNas/readme.md

 - ***Reslib*** contains the resource manager and resource loader.
 It handles resource loading and accessing in a very elegant way.
 This module is optional, you can use your own resource manager and loader if you have specific needs.
 - ***ECS*** contains the BaseEntity and Components classes.
-You can add Components to your BaseEntity derived classes to add more functionalities to them, like graphics, basic physics, collider, inputs.
+You can add Components to your BaseEntity derived classes to add more functionalities to them, like graphics, physics, collider, inputs.
 - ***Tilemapping*** is a Tiled Map loader (.tmx).
 It seamlessly integrates with NasNas and speeds up development for tile based games.
 - More modules will be developed in the future !